Michael D. Wilhoit

-Michael D. Wilhoit, also known as Mike Wilhoit, is an American sound editor.
+Michael D. Wilhoit is an American sound editor.
 He won two British Academy Film Awards in the category Best Sound for the films JFK and Almost Famous.

-He also won a Primetime Emmy Award and was nominated for two more in the category Outstanding Sound Editing.
+In addition to his British Academy Film Awards nominations, he won two Primetime Emmy Awards and was nominated for three more in the category Outstanding Sound Editing for his work on the television programs Airwolf, Miami Vice and Misfits of Science.